3 Business Leaders on Cost Savings Through Technology

 Does the platform incorporate gamification elements to incentivize learning and engagement during onboarding?
 Think about DuoLingo, an app that makes language learning fun with leaderboards and awards.
 Can the platform gamify onboarding progress to make this process more engaging?
 And do the gamification features have smart triggers?
 Are they auto-personalized for the individual user’s goals and KPIs?

-Asking these questions will help you gain a comprehensive understanding of how well the frontline onboarding platform aligns with your organization’s needs and whether the sales performance management software overall can effectively support the workforce’s onboarding process.
+Asking these questions will help you gain a comprehensive understanding of how well the platform aligns with your organization’s needs and whether the software overall can effectively support the workforce’s onboarding process.
 Additionally, involving all relevant stakeholders in the evaluation process can provide valuable insights and ensure the selected platform meets their needs.
 Remember, the software acquisition process is dialogical and methodical, requiring companies to define their goals, pain points, and desires in advance.

 To motivate and engage your workforce, you’ll need the right technology – a platform using context and data to trigger the right activities at the right times for the right behaviors.
-Click here to see Rallyware in action or read more about our performance enablement suite.
+Book your demo to see Rallyware in action or read more about our performance enablement suite!